 Activity Stream Subscription Card Types

 The type of subscription card surfaced to the activity stream and the available interactions with the card is determined by several factors:

-- The type of subscription event (SharePoint, Outlook, Push) that was defined using the Activity Stream Manager Management App.
+- The type of subscription event (SharePoint, Outlook, Push) that was defined using the Activity Stream Manager Management App and the selection of the Activity Type (Note, Document, Event, Rollup).
 Click here for details on Working with Activity Stream Manager Management App.

 - The configuration of the Social Engine to allow comments and/or reactions for a subscription.
 Click here for details on Using the Social Engine for Activity Streams, Comments and Reactions.